devwithbrian/send-pocket-money-frontend/README.md

 - Fee calculation (10% for GBP, 20% for ZAR).
 - Validation for minimum ($5) and maximum ($2000) amounts.
 - Transaction history with pagination.
+- Ads section where an advert carousel resides.
 - Accessible and responsive design.

 ---